Skip to content

 SHARE VIA:

-A fifteen-year-old boy came into ED, brought in by his parents after having to use his EpiPen at home.
-He was at school, he was well in the morning.
-Suddenly while walking between classes he started to feel nauseous, sort of breath and tight-chested.
-Once again he was having an anaphylactic reaction, but he did not know what he was reacting to.
+A fifteen-year-old boy came into the ED, brought in by his parents after having to use his EpiPen at home.
+He was at school.
+He was well in the morning.
+Suddenly, while walking between classes, he started to feel nauseous, sort of breath and tight-chested.
+Once again, he was having an anaphylactic reaction, but he did not know what he was reacting to.
 He has idiopathic anaphylaxis.

 Key learning points

-Idiopathic anaphylaxis has the same pathology and presentation to allergen mediated anaphylaxis
+Idiopathic anaphylaxis has the same pathology and presentation as allergen-mediated anaphylaxis.

-Long term treatment involves a lot of education around the condition
+Long term treatment involves a lot of education about the condition

 Anaphylaxis

-This reaction leads to facial swelling, bronchoconstriction, airway obstruction, rash, vomiting, diarrhoea and fluid redistribution leading to shock and respiratory failure.
+This reaction leads to facial swelling, bronchoconstriction, airway obstruction, rash, vomiting, diarrhoea and fluid redistribution, leading to shock and respiratory failure.
 Anaphylaxis is a life-threatening medical emergency and needs prompt treatment as well as education to prevent further attacks.
-So the prevention of anaphylactic shock is important.
-Usually, this can be done by tracing common allergens that the patient was exposed to right before they develop a reaction.
+So, the prevention of anaphylactic shock is important.
+Usually, this can be done by tracing common allergens the patient was exposed to before they developed a reaction.
 However, in some cases, this is more difficult to determine and may not be obvious.

 Idiopathic anaphylaxis